 The PD: The licensee failed to follow procedures which was contrary to a regulatory requirement or a licensee standard.

 Minor if: Once the scan was completed, no wireless access points were identified.
 This is a failure to implement a requirement that had no safety, security, or emergency preparedness impact.
-The scanning delay was not significant (e.g. less than 25 percent of the required frequency – in this case less than 7 days) and review of logs indicates that no rogue connections occurred during the delay period.
+The scanning delay was not significant (e.g., less than 25 percent of the required frequency – in this case less than 7 days) and review of logs indicates that no rogue connections occurred during the delay period.

-MTM if: The PD adversely affected the security cornerstone objective because multiple scans were being routinely missed or significantly delayed (e.g. more than 25 percent of the required frequency – in this case more than 7 days), or because rogue wireless access points were identified after the scan was conducted or logs were reviewed.
+MTM if: The PD adversely affected the security cornerstone objective because multiple scans were being routinely missed or significantly delayed (e.g., more than 25 percent of the required frequency – in this case more than 7 days), or because rogue wireless access points were identified after the scan was conducted or logs were reviewed.

 Example 11.c NEI 08-09, Appendix D, Section 4.3 – Password Requirements